rebelsky/csc151/outlines/bodies/binary-search.md

   search for a book with a particular title or by a particular author.
 * For unordered collections, the typical search is *sequential::N search*, look at each element in turn.
+    * If we distribute things between multiple computers, we can spend the same total computing effort, but significantly less time.
-* Sometimes, the collection is *sorted*.
+* Sometimes, the collection is *ordered*.
 That is, the collection is organized by the primary key in which we search.
     * For example, a phone book is sorted by name.
 * However, we can also use something known as *binary search*: